randyrossi/vicii-kawari/FORKING.md

 8. Write to memory from the VIC

    A real VICII chip cannot write to memory since it can't set the WR line LOW.
-VICII-Kawari, however, can set WR LOW so this is theoretically possible.
+VIC-II Kawari, however, can set WR LOW so this is theoretically possible.
+Using idle cycles to execute instructions and write to DRAM (limited to 16k bank) should be possible.